msteffen/toggl-watcher/README.md

-# toggl-watcher
+# toggl-watcher (tg)

-Command line tool to track time in toggl based on local filesystem writes
+Command line tool to track time in Toggl based on local filesystem writes

 This utility uses (or will use, when I implement it) inotify to watch directories under one or more user-specified project directories (e.g.